MSRConnections/Azure-training-course/Content/BigData/Spark HOL/Spark HOL.md

 <a name="HOLTitle"></a>
-# Spark Big Data Processing with Zepellin and Jupyter #
+# Spark Big-Data Processing with Zeppelin and Jupyter #

 ---